taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

-**Awesome-lists**
- * [awesome-free-chatgpt](https://github.com/lilittlecat/awesome-free-chatgpt) - 🆓免费的 ChatGPT 镜像网站列表，持续更新。List of free ChatGPT mirror sites, continuously updated.

 **Prompts**
- * [jopilot-4-job-seekers](https://github.com/jopilot-net/jopilot-4-job-seekers) - The prompts supported by JoPilot

-**Chatbots**
- * [privateGPT](https://github.com/samuraigpt/privategpt) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks
- * [LLaVA](https://github.com/haotian-liu/llava) - Large Language-and-Vision Assistant built towards multimodal GPT-4 level capabilities.

-**NLP**
- * [sudolang-llm-support](https://github.com/paralleldrive/sudolang-llm-support) - SudoLang LLM Support for VSCode
- * [azure-search-openai-demo](https://github.com/azure-samples/azure-search-openai-demo) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models  to power ChatGPT-style and Q&A experiences.

-**Langchain**
- * [Flowise](https://github.com/flowiseai/flowise) - Drag & drop UI to build your customized LLM flow using LangchainJS

-**Others**
- * [tell-me-a-story-ai](https://github.com/kiki-le-singe/tell-me-a-story-ai) - "Tell me a story" is a small app that allows you to write a story using ChatGPT and React Native.
- * [chatgpt-yaml-generator](https://github.com/robusta-dev/chatgpt-yaml-generator) - Give ChatGPT full knowledge of Kubernetes schemas + validation capabilities
+ * [chain-of-thought-hub](https://github.com/franxyao/chain-of-thought-hub) - Benchmarking large language models' complex reasoning ability with chain-of-thought prompting
+ * [ChatGPT-Admin-Web](https://github.com/aprilnea/chatgpt-admin-web) - ChatGPT WebUI with user management and backend management system.

+**Browser-extensions**
+ * [github-chatGPT-plugin](https://github.com/jesserweigel/github-chatgpt-plugin) - A ChatGPT plugin to give access to GitHub.
+ * [chatgpt-code-plugin](https://github.com/kesor/chatgpt-code-plugin) - Code ChatGPT Plugin is a TypeScript Code Analyzer that enables ChatGPT to "talk" with YOUR code
+ * [Auto-GPT-Crypto-Plugin](https://github.com/isaiahbjork/auto-gpt-crypto-plugin) - The AutoGPT Crypto Plugin is a software tool that enables traders to connect their Crypto wallet or exchange to Auto-GPT.
+ * [ChatGPT-Developer-Plugins](https://github.com/samuraigpt/chatgpt-developer-plugins) - Run ChatGPT plugins for free without having access to Plus subscription

+**CLIs**
+ * [elia](https://github.com/darrenburns/elia) - A terminal ChatGPT client built with Textual

-_Updated on May 30, 2023_ (A total of 743 repositories listed.)
+_Updated on June 01, 2023_ (A total of 750 repositories listed.)

-🏅 [Appointat](https://github.com/Appointat) provided some repository information.
+🏅 [kesor](https://github.com/kesor) provided some repository information.
 Thank you!

 ## Table of contents